philfrei/SiVi/README.md

   *B&W might be preferred as a way of keeping in mind that the numbers at this point have NOT yet been color-mapped.*

 - Bring in additional noise engines
-  *This would include adding the ability to scale for different lattice sizes.*

 - Anisotropic effects
   *Requires functions that respond to the [x, y] location in the target graphic, and are applied prior to the call to the noise function.*